Things we may not know

 Research in the last 20 years has indicated that new pregnancies with new partners (when the woman has already had successful previous pregnancies) can be subjected to such outcomes as miscarriage, spontaneous early labour, HELLP syndrome and pre-eclampsia.
 It is all genetic and as yet unfortunately, there is no test to say when the sperm and egg are compatible.

-No research has been done on whether the grief/disappointment of miscarriage is more profound in those couples who plan their pregnancy than those who don’t, but logic would suggest that it would be for the former.
-Some people prefer to plan a pregnancy meticulously including pre-pregnancy preparation like excluding alcohol, which can reduce miscarrying odds by up to 40%, others throw caution to the wind and ‘let nature takes it course’.
+No research has been done on whether the grief/disappointment of miscarriage is more profound in those couples who plan their pregnancy than those who don’t.
+Logic would suggest that it would be for the former.
+Some people prefer to plan a pregnancy meticulously including pre-pregnancy preparation like excluding alcohol, which can reduce miscarrying odds by up to 40%.
+Others throw caution to the wind and ‘let nature takes it course’.
 Either one is right if it is what suits a couple, but for any pregnancy, it is advisable for women to achieve a stable level of health before conceiving.
 For those who have miscarried, waiting for at least 12 weeks or after 3 periods before actively trying again, is the most sensible decision.

 A baby conceived to a woman whose eating habits are not viewed as very good, usually results in what is known as IUGR (intra-uterine growth restriction) or SGA (small for gestation age).
 Invariably, the IUGR results from a maternal disease like pre-eclampsia, gestation diabetes or cholestasis etc. whereas an SGA baby’s weight will be due the woman’s poor nutrition.
 This has been up-held with research relative to third world pregnancies, bulimic women who fall pregnant and women who still smoke and drink alcohol throughout their pregnancy.

-Many of these are now carried out by inducing labour using the drugs misoprostel or mifegynon but in past years, they were done under general anaesthetic with the use of instrument/vacuum extraction and in some instances, they still are.
-In such cases, a forced invasion of the cervix and uterus could have caused scarring and a weakness similar to a second/third time pregnancy and the cervix is then entirely different.
+Many of these are now carried out by inducing labour using the drugs misoprostel or mifegynon.
+In past years, they were done under general anaesthetic with the use of instrument/vacuum extraction and in some instances, they still are.
+In such cases, a forced invasion of the cervix and uterus could have caused scarring and a weakness similar to a second/third time pregnancy.
+The cervix is then entirely different.
 We only know that if the cervix has had a type of operation, it can then occasionally have a problem with holding on to the fetus or when labour commences.

 Problems with the father: